daskeete/Project_3/README.md

 Below is a 3D plot of the difference between real population sums and the predicted values.
 Anywhere you see a hole on this plot is where the model overpredicted.
+Once again we see the most variation in the city areas.
+An explanation for this may be that

 ![3d](LR_3d.PNG)